-Qualcomm said today it is running Google’s Android platform on its Snapdragon chipset designed for netbooks and mobile Internet devices.
+Qualcomm (s QCOM) said today it is running Google’s (s Goog) Android platform on its Snapdragon chipset designed for netbooks and mobile Internet devices.
 This isn’t earth-shattering since Snapgragon is an ARM-based chip, and another Qualcomm ARM-based chip powers the G1 Android phone.
 Qualcomm is also a big Android backer through the Open Handset Alliance.
 But the news bolsters our previous reporting that we could soon see a netbook running Android rather than straight-up Linux or Windows.
 Once this happens, the lines between mobile operating systems and PC operating systems will be effectively blurred, and we wonder where Android will go next?

 LAWPRO is the leading provider of professional indemnity insurance and services to thousands of providers in the Ontario legal community.
 LAWPRO also…Read More

 Artificial intelligence (AI) and machine learning (ML) are redefining the enterprise IT landscape, as across verticals see the potential for AI and…Read More